 - In the "Joker Express" episode of The Batman, the Joker uses hypnotic lights in the rail-system to have other people steal for him.
 They then dump it in the river and he collects them.
 Batman, Robin and Batgirl track him down to an old mine.
 Here Joker is seen wearing a classic Railroad engineer outfit, complete with a small, handheld cage with a canary skeleton in it.

-- An episode of Captain Planet and the Planeteers shows the origins of the Planeteers in flashback.
-Linka's shows a group of Russian miners escaping from a mine after the air goes bad.
+- Captain Planet and the Planeteers: "A Mine is a Terrible Thing to Waste" shows the origins of the Planeteers in flashback.
+Linka tells the others she used to care for the mine canaries in her old town.
+Her flashback shows a group of Russian miners escaping from a mine after the air goes bad.
 One of them, Linka's father, carries the now dead canary and laments that she will be devastated.
 She is.

 - In The Grim Adventures of Billy & Mandy episode "The Secret Decoder Ring", the secret of the universe can be found at the bottom of a mind shaft where the ghosts of canaries can be seen flying in and out, and couple of cockatoos and toucans and kiwis.